TGV ICE et TGV INOUI à quai

 TET regional development lines are currently operated by SNCF Voyageurs under the “Intercités” brand through a contract with the French State, which acts as the transport operating authority.
 In September 2022, a competitive tender was reintroduced for the operation of Intercités service on the Nantes–Lyon and Nantes–Bordeaux lines.
 And on 28 January 2025, the State reaffirmed its trust in SNCF Voyageurs, selecting the company over competitors Renfe and Le Train to continue running these lines.

-The new 10-year contract, set to begin in 2027, calls for service improvements including more seats on the Nantes-Lyon line and increased frequency on the Nantes-Bordeaux line.
+The new 10-year contract, set to begin on 13 December 2026, calls for service improvements including more seats on the Nantes-Lyon line and increased frequency on the Nantes-Bordeaux line.
 Passenger comfort aboard the Coradia Liner trains, in service on these lines since 2017, will also be enhanced.

 And more tendered contracts are in store: a preliminary notice was published on 5 February 2025 for TET regional services currently operating under the Intercités brand on the Paris-Clermont-Ferrand and Paris-Limoges-Toulouse lines.
 The successful candidate will start operating trains in December 2029 for a 10-year period.